JulinoSD/Ripple/README.md

 # Ripple button

-Here a litle pratice of ripple buttons, i get it form [https://css-tricks.com/how-to-recreate-the-ripple-effect-of-material-design-buttons/](this place), it's **Bret Cameron** article, he is fully of knowledge and you will get funny learn a lot to learn with.
+Here a litle pratice of ripple buttons, i get it form [this place](https://css-tricks.com/how-to-recreate-the-ripple-effect-of-material-design-buttons/), it's **Bret Cameron** article, he is fully of knowledge and you will get funny learn a lot to learn with.

 #What you will get here?